azariak/portfolio/README.md

 - Install dependencies: `npm install`
 - Run the project: `npm run dev`
 - Input your Gemini API Key in settings
-- Configure to your user by editing...
+- Configure to yourself by updated the `questionsAndAnswers.json` file and updating the title & favicon in `index.html`

 TODO:
 - Work with and without API key